Weak notions of nondegeneracy in nonlinear semidefinite programming: Dealing with structural sparsity

-\begin{remark} Similarly to weak-nondegeneracy, the sparse-nondegeneracy condition is also invariant to block diagonal and multifold representations of a problem in the form \eqref{sdp:blockdiag}.
-That is, assuming the same notation as Remark~\ref{rem:wndgblockdiag}, sparse nondegeneracy holds at a feasible point $\xb$ of \eqref{sdp:blockdiag} if, and only if, for each $\ell\in\{1,\ldots,q\}$ there is some matrix $\bar{E}_\ell$ that spans $\Ker G_\ell(\xb)$, such that:
+\begin{remark} If $G$ is structurally diagonal as in~\eqref{sdp:diagg}, then $\xb$ satisfies \jo{ } sparse-nondegeneracy if, and only if, the set $\{\nabla g_i(\xb)\colon g_i(\xb)=0\}$ is linearly independent.
+Moreover, this can be extended to block-diagonal constraints.
+In this case, assuming the same notation as Remark~\ref{rem:wndgblockdiag}, sparse nondegeneracy holds at a feasible point $\xb$ of \eqref{sdp:blockdiag} if, and only if, for each $\ell\in\{1,\ldots,q\}$ there is some matrix $\bar{E}_\ell$ that spans $\Ker G_\ell(\xb)$, such that:

 \begin{itemize} \item For all $i\in \{1,\ldots,m_\ell-r_\ell\}$, we have $(i,i)\in \mathcal{I}(G^{\bar{E}_\ell}_\ell,\xb)$;

 \item The set

 is linearly independent, where $v_{ij}^\ell(\xb,\bar{E}_\ell)$ is defined as in \eqref{block:viidef}. \end{itemize} Note that this is how sparse-nondegeneracy would be defined for a multifold equivalent representation of \eqref{sdp:blockdiag}, with constraints $G_1(x)\succeq 0, \ldots, G_q(x)\succeq 0$. \end{remark}